rails/rails/README.md

 test: *development
 ```

 This format allows you to specify one configuration per Rails environment.
-You can also chance the location of the Redis config file in
+You can also change the location of the Redis config file in
 a Rails initializer with something like:

 ```ruby